lwouis/alt-tab-macos/docs/Contributing.md

 * Windows from hidden apps
 * Windows of fullscreen apps
 * Windows of fullscreen apps with split-screen
-* Minimized windows merged into 1 as tabs (e.g. Finder "Merge All Windows")
+* Windows merged into 1 as tabs (e.g. Finder "Merge All Windows", drag-and-drop a window onto an existing window, etc)
 * Windows on multiple monitors
 * Windows on multiple Spaces
 * Should not show: dialogs, pop-overs, context menus (e.g. Outlook meeting reminder, iStats Pro menus)